 Our matching contributions give you an additional return on the amount you defer.
-We may make a matching contribution equal to a percentage of your 401(k) elective deferral contributions.
-If we make one, we choose the percentage.
+We may make a matching contribution equal to an amount of your 401(k) elective deferral contributions.
+If we make one, we choose the amount.
+401(k) elective deferrals over an amount of Pay we choose are not matched.